QuentinRa/blog.quentinra.dev/tools/git/commands/push.md

 [Go back](../index.md#basic-usage)

-You can use this one to send to the server your local project
+You can use this command to send to the server your commits

 ```bash
 git push